What is SMA?

 - There is no treatment and no cure, but there is hope because the National Institutes of Health (NIH) selected SMA as the disease closest to treatment of more than 600 neurological disorders.

 - Researchers estimate that a viable treatment and/or cure is attainable IF provided adequate resources.

 - The American College of Medical Genetics recommends that SMA carrier testing be made available to ALL couples planning a family, regardless of ethnicity or family history.

 - SMA does not affect the mind.

 What are the different types of SMA?

-Individuals with SMA are commonly divided into 4 or 5 types.
-The 4 or 5 types are based upon strength.
+People with SMA are commonly identified by 4 or 5 “types” of SMA.
+These types are based upon strength.
 Each “type” is not a separate disease, but serves as a convenient shorthand when discussing the severity of SMA.

 Type 1: This is the most common and severe type of SMA.
 People with Type 1 cannot sit up without support and are sometimes called “non-sitters.”
 The average life expectancy with Type 1 is seldom over 2 years.
 60% of SMA births are Type 1.

 Type 2: People with Type 2 can or have been able to sit up but not stand, and they are sometimes called “sitters.”
 The life expectancy with Type 2 is typically over 2 years.
 70% of Type 2 patients are alive at age 25.
 27% of SMA births are Type 2.